Accidents at work claims

 Accident in the workplace.
 Can I claim?

-Providing the accident isn’t your fault, then you can make a claim for compensation should you be injured while performing your role in the workplace.
-The only caveat being, that the accident needs to have taken place within the past three years.
+Providing the accident isn’t your fault and it happened within the last three years, then you can make a claim for compensation should you be injured while performing your role in the workplace.

 According to the Health and safety executive for 2019 – 2020 there were 65,427 injuries to employees reported under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
 These Regulations require employers, the self-employed and those in control of premises to report specified workplace incidents.